 Located at the first floor, PAUL, City Centre Deira features pleasant and calm ambiance.
 The lighting and PAUL’s signature black decor completely separates the cafe from that of the mall.

-I could see that almost all tables were already taken by customers, who were sipping coffee or fresh juice and enjoying their breakfast while chitchatting with their partners.
+I could see that almost all tables were already occupied by other customers who were sipping coffee or fresh juice and enjoying their breakfast while chit chatting with their partners.

 I stood there at the entrance for a moment.
-The aroma of fresh bakery products being made just nearby made me pause my nerves and take a deep breath to sniff-in the smell as much as I could.
-(I just love the smell of baking, by the way!)
+The aroma of fresh bakery products being made nearby made me pause myself and take a deep breath to sniff-in the smell as much as I could.
+(I just love the smell of baking, by the way.)

 Staff and Service